Jump to: Staff, Administrative Services, Full-Time Faculty

 Jennifer Dudeck-Lenis, MA is the Career and Recruitment Specialist for the Department of Social Work and Child Advocacy within the College of the Humanities and Social Sciences.
 She provides comprehensive career advising to students in the Child Advocacy and Social Work programs to enhance their professional development.
 She also engages in new student recruitment initiatives and alumni outreach and programming.

-Priya B. Sookbir, Field Education Coordinator, received her MSW from Columbia University.
-She is a Licensed Clinical Social Worker who has years of experience working with children, youth and families in roles as a mental health therapist, case manager and supervisor.
+Practicum Education Coordinator, received her MSW from Columbia University.
+She is a Licensed Clinical Social Worker who has experience working with children, youth, adults, and families in roles as an outpatient mental health therapist, case manager, and supervisor.
 Ms. Sookbir is committed to service and is an AmeriCorps alum.
-At MSU, she provides support to MSW students participating in field placements.
-She also holds a Seminar in Field Instruction Certification (SIFI).
+At Montclair, she provides support to MSW students participating in their practicum placements.
+She also holds certifications in clinical social work supervision and SIFI (Seminar in Field Instruction Certification).

-Imani Smallwood, Field Education & Practicum Coordinator, holds a Master’s Degree in Social Work from Montclair State University.
-She is also a Licensed Social Worker.
-Her clinical experience includes working with children, youth and families, including facilitating youth and adult grief support groups, and providing psychotherapy in a private practice and hospital setting.
-Ms. Smallwood provides support to undergraduate Child Advocacy students as well as MSW students participating in field placements.
+Imani Smallwood, Practicum Education Coordinator, holds a Master’s Degree in Social Work from Montclair State University.
+She is also a Licensed Clinical Social Worker.
+Her clinical experience includes working with youth and families, including facilitating grief support groups, and providing individual psychotherapy in a private practice and hospital setting.
+Ms. Smallwood provides support to students in the Child Advocacy and MSW programs throughout the practicum placement process.

 Department Administrative Support Staff